-The Americans with Disabilities Act of 1990 could require us to take remedial steps with respect to newly acquired properties.
+The Americans with Disabilities Act of 1990 could require us to take remedial steps with respect to existing or newly acquired properties.

-The properties, as commercial facilities, are required to comply with Title III of the Americans with Disabilities Act of 1990.
+Our existing properties, as well as properties we may acquire, as commercial facilities, are required to comply with Title III of the Americans with Disabilities Act of 1990.
 Investigation of a property may reveal non-compliance with this Act.
-The requirements of the Act, or of other federal, state or local laws, also may change in the future and restrict further renovations of our properties with respect to access for disabled persons.
+The requirements of the

+Act, or of other federal, state or local laws, also may change in the future and restrict further renovations of our properties with respect to access for disabled persons.
 Future compliance with the Act may require expensive changes to the properties.